 Senior employees must be held accountable for achieving expected results through at least one critical element in their performance plan.
-Even though one or more critical elements that focus on competencies (such as leadership or business acumen, for example) can also be valuable to include in plans, a results-oriented performance plan should describe most requirements in terms of results and must have at least one critical element that holds a senior employee accountable for achieving a result that directly supports organizational goal achievement.
-Business results should be the goals established in the organization.
+Even though one or more critical elements that focus on competencies(such as leadership or business acumen, for example) can also be valuable to include in plans, a results-oriented performance plan should describe most requirements in terms of results and must have at least one critical element that holds a senior employee accountable for achieving a result that directly supports organizational goal achievement.
+Business results should be the goals established in the organization's annual performance plan or work plan assigned to the executive and his/her organization.
 Critical elements that merely describe activities without incorporating the desired, measurable result of those activities or simply restate organizational goals without also including the metrics for evaluating performance against those goals do not meet this certification criterion.